ptigas/syro.js/README.md

 Usage
 ---

 Include `build\syro.js` to your project.
-You can apply the function below on an [audio context](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) get a downloadable wav file to sing for your volca.
+You can apply the function below on an [audio context](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to download a syro song for your volca sample.

 ```javascript
 function serializeData(audio, file)